-Choose Yogurts That Are Lower in Added Sugars
+Choose Yogurt That is Lower in Added Sugars in the Child and Adult Care Food Program

-As of October 1, 2017, yogurt served in the Child and Adult Care Food Program (CACFP) must not have more than 23 grams of sugar per 6 ounces.
+All yogurt served in the Child and Adult Care Food Program (CACFP) must contain no more than 12 grams of added sugars per 6 ounces (2 grams of added sugars per ounce).

-There are many types of yogurt that meet this requirement.
+There are many types of yogurt that meet this added sugars limit.
 It is easy to find them by using the Nutrition Facts label and following the steps below.